perarnau/ccontrol/README.markdown

 Supercomputing (ICS) in 2011.
 You can find the paper [here](http://moais.imag.fr/membres/swann.perarnau/pdfs/cacheics11.pdf).
 This paper describe several possible uses of ccontrol to measure and optimize the cache performance of HPC applications.

-You want to cite this paper :
+If you want to cite this paper :

 	Swann Perarnau, Marc Tchiboukdjian, and Guillaume Huard.
 	Controlling cache utilization of hpc applications.
 	In International Conference on Supercomputing (ICS), 2011.

-Or the Bibtex :
+You can also use this Bibtex :

 	@inproceedings{ics11,
 		title = {Controlling Cache Utilization of HPC Applications},